 This is done by going through a brief phone questionnaire with our admissions team, followed by an internal appraisal about the help that we’d be able to provide for you for your long-term recovery.

-Detox is available, with comfort and safety, with the help of our medical team.
+Detox is possible, safely and comfortably, with the help of our medical team.

-Our clinical team are ready to help you start the journey.
+Our clinic team are ready to help you make the progress you need.